-Group Visits: We welcome group visits and offer a discount on permits for a party of 10 or more, booked in advance £4.
+Group Visits: We welcome group visits and offer a discount on permits for a party of 10 or more, booked in advance £4.00.
 These visits can begin with an introductory talk about the reserve by appointment only.
 To book please get in touch with our Community Engagement Officer either by email (email@example.com) or call 01572 770651.

 Annual Permit: For regular visitors this is a very good buy for a family of up to 5 (2 adults and up to 3 children) £68.00 per family (£40.00 per family if you are a member of the Leicestershire and Rutland Wildlife Trust) for the year, it entitles you to as many visits as you like without further charge (NB This pass does not give access to the Egleton reserve during the Birdfair weekend).